webhintio/hint/packages/hint/docs/about/GOVERNANCE-draft.md

 An individual is invited to become a TSC member by existing TSC members.
 A nomination will result in discussion and then a decision by the TSC.

-#### TSC Meetings
+#### Meetings

-There are no recurrent TSC meetings, they are scheduled when required, at a time that works for the TSC members, and using tools that enable participation by the community.
-The meeting is run by a designated moderator approved by the TSC.

-Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership, or release process.
+The webhint team tries to meet every 2 weeks (length of a sprint) on Zoom, and to stream the meeting on YouTube.

-The intention of the agenda is not to approve or review all patches.
+The intention of the agenda is to summarize the work done during the last period, and decide priorities for the next one.
+It is not to approve or review all patches.
 That should happen continuously on GitHub and be handled by the larger group of Committers.

-The exception to this is when defining what a hint should do (or when proposing an update), there is not an initial agreement in the GitHub discussion, and action needs to be taken.
+Other items that can be discussed during these meetings are cross-project collaboration, modifications of governance, contribution policy, TSC membership, release process,  etc.

 Any community member or committer can ask that something be added to the next meeting’s agenda by logging a GitHub Issue.
-Anyone can add the item to the agenda by adding the "tsc agenda" tag to the issue.
+Anyone can add the item to the agenda by adding the "TSC agenda" tag to the issue.

+Additional meetings can be scheduled when required, at a time that works for the TSC members.
+An example of such a meeting will be when defining what a hint should do (or when proposing an update), there is not an initial agreement in the GitHub discussion, and action needs to be taken.

 Prior to each TSC meeting, the moderator will share the Agenda with members of the TSC.
 TSC members can add any items they like to the